richmedina/vot-dev/README.md

   - 'Word', 'Phone' [both singular]
   - 'words', 'phones' [both plural]
   - 'Mary - words', 'Mary - phones' [consistent spelling and spacing]
-  - 'Word-john', 'phone-John' [both singular; identifying information '-john' is placed and spelled consistently; capitalization is irrelevant]
+  - 'Word-john', 'phone-John' [both singular; identifying information '-john' is placed and spelled consistently; capitalization is irrelevant for tier names]

 What is **required**:
 * Must be `.TextGrid` files in [full text format](https://www.fon.hum.uva.nl/praat/manual/TextGrid_file_formats.html)(ie, the default); other formats are not accepted.